 The capped and excavated/backfilled areas will be revegetated with species native to New Jersey.
-For areas on the GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR CCP and will be conducted in consultation with USFWS.
+All activity on the GSNWR will be coordinated with USFWS through the GSNWR Manager to ensure the remedy complies with ARARs relating to management of the GSNWR and the wilderness area, as well as the 2014 GSNWR CCP.

 6.3.1 Overall Protection of Human Health and the Environment

-Human Health Protection: This alternative employs a cap covering contaminated soil in the Selected Area and remediation (i.e., consolidation and capping, capping in place, or excavation and off-Site disposal of contaminated soil) of the APCs along with Site controls (i.e., fence, signage, and institutional controls) that will significantly reduce the potential for physical contact with contaminated soil.
+Human Health Protection: This alternative employs a cap covering landfill waste and contaminated soil in the Selected Area and the GSNWR Wilderness Area and remediation (i.e., consolidation and capping, capping in place, or excavation and off-Site disposal of contaminated soil) of the APCs along with Site controls (i.e., fence, signage, and institutional controls) and remediation of the Surface Debris Area that will significantly reduce the potential for physical contact with contaminated soil.
 Remediation technologies in this alternative reduce human exposure risk by either creating a physical barrier from the contaminated soil or by excavating and disposing of the contaminated material off-Site, and by restricting access and future use.
 This alternative also employs vegetative cover that will be used for the mostly non-vegetated areas shown on Figure 6-2 to reduce direct exposure to soil at the Site.
 Therefore, it is anticipated that this alternative will significantly reduce the human health risk by reducing the potential for the direct exposure of human receptors using physical barriers (i.e., capping), removal of contaminated soil, and Site controls.
+This alternative will allow a significant area of the landfill (90 acres) to remain with no final impermeable cover to restrict the flow of water into and through the waste material allowing for the continued migration of contaminants into the shallow groundwater, surface water, soil and sediment.
+The levels of contaminants are expected to remain below levels that will result in unacceptable human health risk.
+A long-term monitoring program will be implemented to ensure human health risks remain at acceptable levels.
 Overall, Alternative 3 will meet the NCP criterion for protection of human health.